2009 Arizona Wildcats football team: Game summaries

-Central Michigan
+vs Central Michigan

-at Arizona Stadium, Tucson, Arizona

 The Wildcats’ season began following a 43-minute lightning delay, the second straight year the Arizona season opener was delayed by lightning.

 Central Michigan was flagged for a false start on its first play from scrimmage.
 After a short completion and a trap-play run, CMU quarterback Dan LeFevour was intercepted by LB Vuni Tuihamalaka at the Chippewas’ 31, but the Wildcats, on their third play from scrimmage (in the person of WR Bug Wright) coughed up the ball at CMU's 16.
 The UA forced Central Michigan to go three-and-out on its second drive, then drove to score.

 The 'Cats forced a second turnover just before the end of the quarter.
 Linebacker C.J.
 Parish drilled CMU's Antonio Brown on a punt return, forcing the ball loose.
 UA longsnapper Jason Bertoni, who started his career at Central Michigan (before leaving the Chippewa program in 2007 for personal reasons), recovered at CMU's 28.

 The Wildcats gained seven yards on three plays, setting up a 37-yard Alex Zendejas field goal.
 Zendejas hit a total of four field goals in his first college start.

 Arizona's first touchdown of the season came midway through the second quarter.

 Freshman QB Matt Scott led the Wildcats on a nine-play, 63-yard drive.
 RB Nic Grigsby capped it with a three-yard run up the middle.
 Zendejas’ PAT made it a 13-point lead.

-Central Michigan was hampered by the quickness of the Arizona defense and didn’t score until there were 12 minutes 21 seconds remaining in the game; even then, the team failed to convert on a two-point conversion that would have made it a one-possession game.
+Central Michigan was hampered by the quickness of the Arizona defense and didn't score until there were 12 minutes 21 seconds remaining in the game; even then, the team failed to convert on a two-point conversion that would have made it a one-possession game.

 Scott completed 10 of 17 first-half passes for 110 yards.
 Sophomore QB Nick Foles did not play a snap in the entire game.
 TE Rob Gronkowski, a key offensive weapon for Arizona in 2008 and speculated to be a future top NFL draft pick, did not play in the opener because of a back injury.